MichaelCurrin/vuepress-quickstart/README.md

 >
 > Performant - VuePress generates pre-rendered **static HTML** for each page, and runs as an **SPA** once a page is loaded.

-To learn more about VuePress, see my [Resources](https://michaelcurrin.github.io/dev-resources/resources/javascript/packages/vuepress/) page.
+To learn more about VuePress, the [Vuerpress](https://vuepress.vuejs.org/) homepage or my my [Vuepress resources](https://michaelcurrin.github.io/dev-resources/resources/javascript/packages/vuepress/) page.

 ## Create a fresh project